OnePageCRM/OnePageCRM.github.io/_posts/2016-11-25-dev-pc-tale-part1.md

 excerpt: "We, as developers, are spending most of our time with computers..."
 ---

-We, as developers, are spending most of our time with computers.
-No matter if we are writing new lines of code, [blaming existing code][1] written by other team members, running tests suite, [Googling][2] or checking [StackOverflow][3] with big hope of finding solution for coding problems, every single component of our laptops does not have easy life.
-Moreover, some of those operations like running all [Cucumber][4] tests take a lot of time and/or a lot of hardware resources which makes our computers very busy, and, let's state that, almost unusuable.
+We, as developers, spend most of our time with computers.
+It doesn’t matter if we are writing new lines of code, [blaming existing code][1] (written by other team members), running test suites, [Googling][2] or checking [StackOverflow][3] with hopes of finding a solution for coding problems; we make our laptops work hard!
+On top of this, certain operations (like running all [Cucumber][4] tests) take a lot of time and/or hardware resources which can put strain on even the most powerful computers.

-Therefore to keep us (and our laptops) [more happy][5], we have decided to delegate the most heavy work somewhere else.
-And from word to word we have decided to purchase new machine to the office where every of us will have easy access.
-And that's how project "Dev's PC" started.
+So, to keep us (and our laptops) [more happy][5], we’ve decided to outsource most of this ‘heavy work’ to a special ‘server’.
+And as a result, we bought a new, shared developer machine for the office to act as the server for what we call project “Dev’s PC” (or DPC for short).

-Because building computers by having a choice of chosing every single component is so nerdy (and therefore fun) we have decided to go this way and finally we have ended up with following configuration:
+Building a computer from scratch and choosing the individual components is about the nerdiest thing you can do.
+And as developers it is our duty to follow this path to the end (it’s also a lot of fun).

+We settled on the following configuration for DPC:

-* ASUS M5A97 motherboard,
+* ASUS M5A97 motherboard.
-* AMD FX-8300 CPU (8 cores ready for hard work with speed of 3.3GHz),
+* AMD FX-8300 CPU (8 cores ready for hard work with speeds of 3.3GHz).
-* 32GB 1.6GHz Kingston-made RAM (4x8GB),
+* 32GB 1.6GHz Kingston-made RAM (4x8GB).
-* 120GB Samsung SSD disk (for being fast, dedicated for root partition),
+* 120GB Samsung SSD disk (for being fast, dedicated for root partition).
-* 2TB Toshiba magnetic spin disk (for big storage, dedicated for /home mount point),
+* 2TB Toshiba magnetic spin disk (for big storage, dedicated for /home mount point).
-* graphics card... none (who needs it for the server which will be sitting somewhere in the office corner doing its job and producing some additional heat so needed during cold winter days...).
+* Graphics card… none (who needs it for a server which will be sitting somewhere in the office corner doing its job and producing some additional heat so badly needed during cold winter days...).

-After completing order we just had to wait for our new toy being delivered.
+After completing the order, we just had to wait for our new toy to be delivered.
-And after few days big box appeared in our office...
+And after few days this big box appeared in the office...

 <div style="text-align: center">
 <img src="/img/devpc/part1-box.jpg" class="img-responsive" alt="Delivery time!" />